 Figure 1-1.
 Contributions of different weather parameters to the electricity consumption [1]

 On the other hand, an abundant supply of solar radiation is available in Abu Dhabi; therefore, it is logical to propose the use of solar energy to contribute in the supply of air-conditioning.
 In order to properly size and design a solar cooling plant, the aggregate cooling loads should be based on all of the significant load predictors.
 This was the motivation that led LENS to develop a new study where a methodology for assessing solar cooling technologies is proposed taking into account technical as well as economic aspects such as cooling demand time series, solar resource availability, climatic conditions, component cost and component performance characteristics [2].
-In this work they compared 25 feasible combinations of solar energy collection and cooling technologies, including solar thermal and solar electric cooling options and is extended to solar cooling through concentrated solar power plants.
-The final result can be observed in figure 2 which show each solar collection technology combined with the best cooling technology it could interface with, based on the operation temperatures.
+The authors of this work compared 25 feasible combinations of solar energy collection and cooling technologies, including solar thermal and solar electric cooling options thereby extending the assessment of solar cooling technologies through concentrated solar power plants.
+The final result can be observed in figure 2 which shows each solar collection technology combined with the best cooling technology it could interface with, based on the operation temperatures.